stjudecloud/docs/docs/guides/proteinpaint/file-formats/pgv.md

 -   **genevaluetrack**
     -   A JSON-BED file that stores numerical data **per gene per sample**.
         -   When the file is stored on the ProteinPaint server, use "file" to provide path.
 Otherwise, provide the URL with the "url" keyword.
-    -   The file follows [[JSON-BED format]{.underline}](https://drive.google.com/open?id=1GP81rer7YEb0RpIej2XXfx-k7SCAL1Od9At_oczf06A) and needs to be compressed by bgzip and indexed by tabix.
+    -   The file follows [JSON-BED format](https://drive.google.com/open?id=1GP81rer7YEb0RpIej2XXfx-k7SCAL1Od9At_oczf06A) and needs to be compressed by bgzip and indexed by tabix.
     -   Each line stores one numerical value for one gene in one sample.
 The JSON part should be an object with following attributes:
         -   **gene**
             -   the name of gene